Our people

 Professor Jann Williams

-Jann trained as a landscape ecologist with her professional interests over the last two decades focusing on the conservation and management of biodiversity in Australia.
-She has worked as a part-time consultant for the last 9 years for Land & Water Australia.
+As Managing Director of Ecological Insights, Jann worked as a consultant for 9 years for Land & Water Australia.
 Five years was spent as the National Coordinator of the Native Vegetation R&D Program (1998-2003) and five and a half years (2001-2007) as the National Coordinator of the Native Vegetation and Biodiversity Sub-program of Land, Water & Wool.
-During this period, Jann led a team of authors writing the biodiversity theme report for the 2001 Commonwealth State of the Environment Report, contributed to the 2002 biodiversity report published by the National Land & Water Resources Audit and in 2005 authored and co-authored two major reports on native vegetation management at the regional and property level for Greening Australia.
+During this period, Jann also led a team of authors writing the biodiversity theme report for the 2001 Commonwealth State of the Environment Report, contributed to the 2002 biodiversity report published by the National Land & Water Resources Audit and in 2005 authored and co-authored two major reports on native vegetation management at the regional and property level for Greening Australia.

 Dr Sue Ogilvy

-Sue has diverse experience that includes strategic sales and marketing in the IT industry.
-Following rewarding and stimulating roles as software and services sales and marketing as the VP Sales for Panviva and senior account management and marketing roles in Hewlett Packard Australia, she became interested in agricultural sustainability and natural capital.
+Following rewarding and stimulating roles as the VP Sales for Panviva and senior account management and marketing in Hewlett Packard Australia, Sue became interested in agricultural sustainability and natural capital.
+Indeed, Sue has risen to be at the forefront of regenerative agriculture in Australia.

 Doug Watkins

-Doug is a wetlands ecologist with broad experience in advisory, management and stakeholder engagement.
+dougwatkinsDoug is a wetlands ecologist with broad experience in advisory, management and stakeholder engagement.
 Doug has 25+ years’ experience working as a wetland ecologist in Australasia and Asia.

 For the period June 1995 – July 2013 Doug worked full time with Wetlands International from the Oceania Office based in Canberra, Australia.
 For the last 12 years of that period Doug was the manager of the Oceania Office and responsible for staff located in Canberra, Brisbane and Fiji.
 With the closure of the Wetlands International Office in June 2013, Doug returned to working as a Consultant Ecologist.
-Recent clients include South Pacific Regional Environment Program, WWF-Hong Kong, Melbourne Water and Wetlands International.
+His clients include the South Pacific Regional Environment Program, WWF-Hong Kong, Melbourne Water and Wetlands International.